cxcandid/SmartLineLabeler/README.md

 ![SmartLineLabeler filter Source Layer](../main/images/advanced3.gif)

-To update the labels, we must click on “Update Labels” after each change.
+To update the labels, we must click on `Update Labels` after each change.

 ## Saving the Labels permanently